neild001/SeekArc/README.md

 * Additionally, static analysis Lint was run to clean up the code.
 * minSdk version is now 21.
 * Fixed issue in attrs.xml where `progress` needed to be renamed to avoid conflict with Android styles.

-## Version 1.1
-After a long hiatus we've recently integrated many of the PRs/changes submitted by others so a big thanks for all the contributions.
-We'll endevour to respond to PRs and updates quicker in future.
-The following changes have been included in v1.1.

-* converted to gradle
-* latest Android SDK/tools
-* removed dependency on color that holo blue that caused issues on API < 14.
-* changes to make compatible with scroll view changes including example in sample app
-* added 'enabled' option that if set to false disables touch and visibility of the thumbnail
-* set color progress and arc programmatically
-* mProgress typo
-* fixed setting progress via xml
-* sample updates to show some of the new functionality
-* readme and jitpack.io notes

-## Version 1.0

-* init release

 # Sample Project